NoPretzel/Portofino-Labs/README.md

 >Create a static, Nginx served page

 If it's static it wouldn't be able to communicate directly; ie it's still the internal client which is requesting the REST API via ajax.
+In practice nginx is actively proxying requests for REST APIs so the diagram still does work in isolation. :)

 I'm probably thinking about this too much.